finnsnap/ESP-32-Robot-Code/README.md

 * If wifi ever gets disconnected during operation then just give up on it

 * Check wifi every cycle?
 Maybe faster than waiting for a wifi event callback.
+* Add calibration data for motors to esp

 ## Performance Testing
 No wireless - 1130 microseconds